Business Leaders Launch Education Reform Group

-Business leaders from across Connecticut gathered in Hartford on July 12 to launch a nonprofit organization dedicated to advancing sorely needed education reforms in the state.
+Business leaders from around Connecticut gathered in Hartford Tuesday to launch a non-profit organization dedicated to pushing sorely needed education reforms in the state.

-The new council's timing was impeccable.
-Shortly after the group's press conference, the State Department of Education released a report showing that fewer than half of Connecticut's high school students meet math, science, reading, and writing goals.
+The group’s timing was impeccable.
+Shortly after the council’s press conference finished, the State Department of Education released a report showing less than half of Connecticut’s high school students meet math, science, reading, and writing goals.

-"This is not acceptable for students.
-This is not acceptable for parents or for the state's business and economic well-being," Council Chair Peyton R. Patterson told CT News Junkie.
-"It is safe to say the achievement gap affects all of us."
+“This is not acceptable for students.
+This is not acceptable for parents or for the state’s business and economic well being,” council chair Payton R. Patterson told CT News Junkie.
+“It is safe to say the achievement gap affects all of us.”

-Connecticut has the largest educational achievement gap in the country, with students from low-income families scoring well below more affluent students on standardized tests.
+Connecticut has the worst educational achievement gap in the country, with students from low income families scoring well below more affluent students on standardized tests.

-The council will campaign for implementation of the commission's sweeping recommendations, which include:
+The council will campaign for implementation of the council’s sweeping recommendations, which included:

 - Full-day kindergarten